 The church officers in May 1952 were Paul Koester, Senior Warden; Dr. R. C. Jordan; Junior Warden, Pete Zanowiak, Secretary; Gaston Bond, Treasurer; President of the Guild Auxiliary, Miss Mable Wilkinson; President of Altar Guild, Mrs. Eddie Adolph; Head of Sunday School and church nursery, Mrs. Lloyd Bouldin; and Organist and choir director, Mrs. T. E. Hubby.

-Priests who have served in the intervening years include Father Billie Boyd, Father Walter Beste, Father Jim Johnson, Father James Eanes, Father Paul Rietman, Father Jeff Logan, Father Walter Bennett, Father Jeff Kramer, Father Thomas Kennedy, Father Phil Swickard, Father Andrew Bradley, Father John Phelps, and, presently, priest-in-charge, Father Kendell Felton.
+Priests who have served in the intervening years include Father Billie Boyd, Father Walter Beste, Father Jim Johnson, Father James Eanes, Father Paul Rietman, Father Jeff Logan, Father Walter Bennett, Father Jeff Kramer, Father Thomas Kennedy, Father Phil Swickard, Father Andrew Bradley, Father John Phelps, Father Kendall Felton, and, presently, priest-in-charge, Father Jeff Logan.

 St. Luke‚ is moving into the 21st Century with a positive outlook as it strives to minister to the community with outreach projects such as local Girl Scout troops, china painting classes, and fine art classes.
-The parish has an active Bible study group, an altar guild, and an outreach committee working with the Mineral Wells Center of Life.
+The parish has an active Bible study group (online at the present using Zoom), an altar guild, and an outreach committee working with the Mineral Wells Center of Life.
 During school terms, there is a children's Sunday School led by Mary Alyce Buckner.

 This is a sketch of the history of St. Luke's.
 If anyone reading this has other information, please contact the webmaster.